ctopher78/network-automation-course/Homework3/README.md

 After toiling about for a few days I ran across a NANOG 68 video titled [Ok, We Got YANG Data Models.
 Now What](https://www.youtube.com/watch?v=2oqkiZ83vAA).
 The first thing I noticed was that it was a Cisco presentation - and my initial feeling was, "Uhg, this is just going to be a ridiculous over-hyped sales pitch..."
 However, I was very surprised to learn that Cisco had open sourced a real solidly designed YANG code generation library named [YDK-GEN](https://github.com/CiscoDevNet/ydk-gen).
 The beauty of this library was that it could creating bindings in multiple languages, including Go, Python and C++.
 Each language binding comes with a huge set of pre-build bindings (for all the languages they currently support mentioned above) for Cisco OS's and some of the OpenConfig & IETF models as well.

-Much to my surprise, I was highly impressed with the NANOG presentation and the YDK-Gen and YDK-Py libraries.
+I was highly impressed with the NANOG presentation and the YDK-Gen and YDK-Py libraries.
 Since I was using a Junos lab, I needed to create my own Junos YANG model Python bindings.
 I first tracked down and copied the Junos YANG models I was interested in implementing [from here](https://github.com/Juniper/yang/tree/master/17.4/17.4R1).
 Then I followed the directions [from here](https://github.com/CiscoDevNet/ydk-gen#generate-ydk-components) to create my Python bindings.  **NOTE**: If you want to generate your own YDK bindings, using the provided [docker image](https://github.com/CiscoDevNet/ydk-gen#docker) will save you some time and trouble.
 Here is [the model bundle profile](Homework3/profiles/junos-qfx-17_4R1.json) I wrote to generate Junos Python bindings.
 The generated bindings are [here](Homework3/projects).
 Once I had the `tar.gz`, I just needed to `pip install` it into my virtual env and off I went!

 # Edge Builder Lab

 The lab is pretty simple.
 I wanted to create a simple data-model that modeled edges between two nodes.
 Then, I'd use `ydk-py` to configure the edges, which consists of configuring the interfaces and BGP adjacencies.
-My goal, as mentioned above, was to leverage NETCONF and YANG bindings to configure a device.
+My goal, as mentioned above, was to leverage NETCONF and YANG Model bindings to configure a device.

 Topology ([find this setup here](https://github.com/Juniper/vqfx10k-vagrant/tree/master/light-2qfx))
 ```